 In 2010 he moved to work at Derby County Football Club working in the academy, mainly with players aged 9 to 23.
 Whilst there he headed up the Academy Sports Science & Medicine Department overseeing all aspects of medical and S&C support.

-Sam joined Loughborough University Physiotherapy Clinic in May 2019 and is the Clinical Lead (covering maternity leave) and Lead Physiotherapist for both Basketball and Football.
+Sam joined Loughborough University Physiotherapy Clinic in May 2019 and is the Clinical Lead, Lead Physiotherapist for Basketball and TASS Physiotherapist.

 BSc.
 (Hons) Physiotherapy, MSc.
 Sport & Exercise Medicine